ciastron/cloudyrion_venv_JMN/progress.md

 - Followed the CloudGuru course about "AWS Security Concepts".
 It introduces to some services used in AWS such as Cloudtrial, GuardDuty, Inspector.
 - Followed the course about AWS EKS.
 EKS is an AWS service that manages containers using Kubernetes.
 - Start thinking about how to design the network diagram with the EKS instances.
 - Intro to kebernetes with lab, set up 3 servers: 1 control plane and 2 nodes/workers.
+Personal thoughts about this lab: not complex, a lot of configuration and dependencies/packages to install; it could be partially automated.

 @RuffyJK